SalomePlatform/adao/doc/en/theory.rst

 simulation is often called "*high fidelity simulation*" (or "*full scale simulation*").

-In a generic way, **reduction methods thus aim at reducing the computational cost of the optimization while controlling as much as possible the numerical error implied by this reduction**.
+In a generic way, **different strategies to reduce the cost of the optimization calculation exist, and some of them also allow to control the numerical error implied by this reduction**.

 To establish this, one seeks to reduce at least one of the ingredients that make up the data assimilation or optimization problem.
 One can thus classify